-- 1.01 As an institution of higher learning, Oklahoma State University System encourages, supports, and protects freedom of expression and an open environment to pursue scholarly inquiry and to share information.
-Access to networked computer information in general and to the Internet, in particular, supports the academic community by providing a link to electronic information in a variety of formats and covering all academic disciplines.
-Consistent with other University policies, this policy is intended to respect the rights and obligations of academic freedom, while protecting the rights of others.
-The computing and network facilities of the University are limited and should be used wisely and carefully with consideration for the needs of others.
+- 1.01 As an institution of higher learning, OSU Institute of Technology (OSUIT) encourages, supports, and protects freedom of expression and an open environment to pursue scholarly inquiry and to share information.
+Access to networked information resources in general and to the Internet, in particular, supports the academic community by providing a link to electronic information in a variety of formats and covering all academic disciplines.
+Consistent with other university policies, this policy is intended to respect the rights and obligations of academic freedom while protecting the rights of others.
+The computing and network facilities of the university are limited and should be used wisely and carefully with consideration for the needs of others.
 As with any resource, it is possible to misuse computing resources and facilities and to abuse access to the Internet.
-The following statements address, in general terms, the University's philosophy about computing use. - 1.02 This policy is applicable to all individuals using University owned or controlled computer and computer communication facilities or equipment, whether such persons are students, staff, faculty, or authorized third-party users of University computing information resources.
-It is applicable to all University information resources whether individually controlled or shared, stand alone or networked.
-It applies to all computer and computer communication facilities owned, leased, operated, or contracted by the University.
-This includes, but is not limited to, word processing equipment, personal computers, workstations, mainframes, minicomputers, and associated peripherals and software, and electronic mail accounts, regardless of whether used for administration, research, teaching, or other purposes.
-A user must be specifically authorized to use a particular computing or network resource by the campus unit responsible for operating the resource. - 1.03 Individual units within the University may define "conditions of use" for information resources under their control.
-These statements must be consistent with this overall Policy but may provide additional detail, guidelines and/or restrictions.
-Such policies may not relax or subtract from, this policy.
-Where such "conditions of use" exist, enforcement mechanisms defined therein shall apply.
-These individual units are responsible for publicizing both the regulations they establish and their policies concerning the authorized and appropriate use of the equipment for which they are responsible.
-In such cases, the unit administrator shall provide the Executive Vice President with a copy of such supplementary policies prior to implementation thereof.
+The university defines digital technology as any device with a microprocessor that reads, views, transmits or stores information (data) on digital media or accesses networked resources.
+Examples include, but are not limited to, mobile devices such as cell phones, iPods, iPads, Androids, desktops, servers, laptops, tablets, switches, routers, wireless access points, and many networked appliances.
+The following statements address, in general terms, the university's philosophy about digital technology use. - 1.02 This policy is applicable to all individuals using university owned or controlled digital technology facilities or equipment, whether such persons are students, staff, faculty, or authorized third party users of university digital technology information resources.
+It is applicable to all university information resources whether individually controlled or shared, stand alone or networked.
+It applies to all digital technology equipment and facilities owned, leased, operated, or contracted by the university.
+It applies to personally owned devices connected to the university network.
+This includes, but is not limited to, software, cloud resources, and email accounts, regardless of whether used for administration, research, teaching, or other purposes.
+A user must be specifically authorized to use a particular digital technology or network resource. - 1.03 Individual units within the university may define conditions of use for information resources under their control.
+These statements must be consistent with this overall policy but may provide additional detail, guidelines and/or restrictions.
+Such policies may not relax or subtract from this policy.
+Where such conditions of use exist, enforcement mechanisms defined therein shall apply.
+These individual units are responsible for publicizing both the regulations they establish and their policies concerning the authorized and appropriate use of the digital technology for which they are responsible.
+In such cases, the unit leader shall provide the Executive Vice President with a copy of such supplementary policies prior to implementation thereof.
 Where use of external networks is involved, policies governing such use also are applicable and must be adhered to.